For Linux users there is tar under Windows 10

 How to use C:\> tar -xf on Windows

-Linux users will be happy about the possibility to use tar now also under Windows, because Microsoft donates TAR for Windows 10, OnBoard from build 17063.
+Linux users will be happy about the possibility of being able to use TAR under Windows, because Microsoft also provides the command for Windows 10, where TAR is onboard from build 17063.

 Interesting and unexpected is also that tar of Windows 10 also extracts ZIP files.
 Which formats for compression will continue to be supported is not yet known at this time.
 There are also a large number of tools that also support tar, which also have a graphical interface, such as the free 7-Zip.